 DO NOT LEAVE VALUABLES IN SIGHT INSIDE THE CAR.
 Periodically walk around your car, daily if you are in a shopping center or other parking area.
 Report thefts immediately….
 Bank w/missing check numbers, Credit card agencies, Police, and Insurance Companies.

-Origins: The account given above began circulating in e-mail in February 2010, variously titled "Subtle Car Break-in" or "Smart Thieves."
+Origins: The account given above about car door-drilling thieves began circulating in e-mail in February 2010, variously titled “Subtle Car

 vehicle, in hopes of convincing car owners they’ve merely mislaid their wayward items, rather than been victims of crime.
 Thieves